labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 As a result we have two terms that have different meaning but sometimes can be used interchangeably and therefore can confuse beginners.

-It was also complicated for me at the beginning, and I think that you start to clearly distinguish these terms when you install libraries like _"scikit-learn"_ (distribution name) but import _"sklearn"_ (package name), or you delve into building Python libraries yourself.
+It was also complicated for me at the beginning, and I think that you start to clearly distinguish between these terms when you install libraries like _"scikit-learn"_ (distribution name) but import _"sklearn"_ (package name), or you delve into building Python libraries yourself.

 ## Naming